 The infrasound which is now being focused onto the Freetown, Sierra Leone vicinity is being transduced by the Orion pyramids of present-day Giza, Egypt, which act as a nonlinear lensing system for resonantly balancing the geomagnetic fields of Earth as stimulated by coronal mass ejections from the increasing solar activity.

+Freetown, Sierra Leone (8.471°N, 13.241°W) is situated 3,225 miles from Giza, or 12.96% of the Earth's mean circumference distance of 24,892 miles, reflecting resonant alignment along the 13% distance band of infrasound.
 This mathematical relationship of Freetown within the global pyramid network reveals the invisible quantum connections linking such anomalous events related to solar activity.
-This pattern of intense solar flares and the resulting infrasound fires at focal points around the planet will culminate in the intense auroral events of December 22, 2012.
+The pattern of intense solar flares and resulting infrasound fires at focal points around the planet will culminate in the intense auroral events of June 22, 2018.